lotrekagency/lotrek-UI/README.md

 ### Using lotrek UI
-To use this collection of micro-layouts simply copy the HTML code inside `<template>` in the /components/category/name-of-block.vue file, and remember to add the lotrek-ui.css stylesheet in your project.
+To use this collection of micro-layouts simply copy the HTML code inside `<template>` in the /components/category/name-of-block.vue file, and remember to add the lotrek-ui.css stylesheet in your project, which is a very small CSS file (less than 3kb when compressed with GZIP).

 ### Getting started
 The Lotrek UI Kit has ready-to-use HTML blocks with some starter CSS (and JS when needed).